Held at Reclaim (Rutland, Ohio)

-If you are part of a theme camp or are bringing an art installation we welcome you to come early on Wednesday night to set up.
+If you are part of a theme camp or are bringing an art installation we welcome you to come early on Wednesday afternoon to set up.
 We would love to see the camps and installations active for as much of our time as possible.
-If the gate is not active when you arrive you can find your designated area to begin set up and we will process your ticket on Thursday morning.
+Please make arrangements with Placement.

 We prefer that you carpool as much as possible.
 There a very long drive, so expect a delay when entering Reclaim.
-Weather permitting we will allow you drive into your site and park.
-However, if at all possible we prefer you to walk in to your site.
+Weather permitting we will allow you drive into your site and unload before returning to the parking lot.
 This land is in a healing process and it is our responsibility to avoid doing any damage by driving on it too much.
 If the ground is wet, we will insist on a carry in policy and should have a shuttle to help.

 The main parking will be off the side of the drive near the gate.
-Please let the Gatekeeper helping you park know if you plan to leave earlier than Sunday night so we can avoid complications.
-You will have access to your vehicles during the event, but please lock you car.
+You will have access to your vehicle during the event, but please lock your car.
 Scorched Nuts is not responsible for any damage or theft that occurs.